Last Updated on January 4, 2023 by maximosecrets

 Seasonal based PMs are defined on the Seasonal Dates tab.
 You can set the active days of the week for the generated work order’s target start date, for example we only want the target start to be a Monday through Friday and the Active Time field is set to be the Target Start Date’s time, e.g., 08:00.
 If the next due date is a Saturday or Sunday, you can determine whether to Schedule Early on Frequency Conflict which if checked will make the Target Start Date of the generated work the Friday, otherwise the default (when unchecked) is to generate the work order on the next available active day of the week, i.e. Monday.

 The fields in the section called Work Order Information are values that will be copied to the work order when it is generated from the PM.
 The fields to set are the Work Type, Work Order Status and Priority.
-The two Constraint Offset fields are a numeric number of days either side of the target start date which will define the Start and Finish Constraint Dates, a time window in which the work order should be scheduled.
-For example, 14 days for both the Start and Finish Constraint Offsets will create a 4-week period around the target start date when the work order should be scheduled.
+The two Constraint Offset fields are a numeric number of hours either side of the target start date which will define the Start and Finish Constraint Dates, a time window in which the work order should be scheduled.
+For example, 14 days (an offset of 336 hours) for both the Start and Finish Constraint Offsets will create a 4-week period around the target start date when the work order should be scheduled.

 The Responsibility section has seven fields that you will also find in the Responsibility section of a work order in the Work Order Tracking application and in the Job Plans application.
 There are various rules for determining whether to accept a default from the Job Plan or the PM and in the Links section at the bottom of the transcript I will provide a link to an article I have written on this subject.
 Incidentally, the Responsibility section on the Work Order Tracking application has one extra field that is not on the Preventive Maintenance or Job Plans applications, it is the Vendor.